AutodeskGames/stingray-docs/source/interactive_help/using_entities/edit_entity_properties.md

 # Edit or rename an entity

-As with most other kinds of objects you work with in the Stingray Editor, you edit properties for your entities in the ~{ Property Editor }~ panel.
+As with most other kinds of objects you work with in the interactive editor, you edit properties for your entities in the ~{ Property Editor }~ panel.

 However, entities can be defined in two different places: inside their own *.entity* resource files, or inside levels.
 It is important to make sure that you select the entity definition that you want to edit in the right place: